ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 * **Attached storage considerations** <br>
 Capturing the data on the attached storage is optional.
 You can select which attached storage disks are part of the image template.
 The Boot volume is always mandatory.
 * **Network-attached storage considerations**<br>
 Block Endurance and Performance and File storage volumes are not captured as part of the imaging process.
-You migrate data for these volumes at the OS level by using data migration tools such as `scp`, `rsynch`, `dd`, or another third-party tool of choice.
+You migrate data for these volumes at the OS level by using data migration tools such as `scp`, `rsync`, `dd`, or another third-party tool of choice.
 These storage services are data center specific.
 If you are moving your virtual server instance to a different data center, order new storage volumes at the same location where the new virtual server instance is being deployed.

 ### Evaluate and create an image template
 {: #vsi-migrate-evaluate-lift-shift-method}